robmarkcole/pan-tilt-hat-HASS/pan_tilt_phat.markdown

 ha_iot_class: "Local Push"
 ---

 The `pan_tilt_phat` platform allows you to control a [Pimoroni Pan-Tilt hat](https://shop.pimoroni.com/products/pan-tilt-hat) mounted on the raspberry-pi running Home Assistant.
 This documentation assumes you have a [raspberry pi camera](https://home-assistant.io/components/camera.rpi_camera/) mounted on the hat, although other brands of camera could be used.
-This platform does not currently support control of the LED's described on the Pimorni page.
+This platform does not currently support control of the LED's described on the Pimoroni page.

 The Pan-tilt hat has two servos each with 180 degrees of motion (+/- 90 degrees) along each axis.
 This platform provides services for setting the angle of each servo.
 It also provides a service to home the servos to zero degrees on both axis.
 This documentation describes how to setup [input_sliders](https://home-assistant.io/components/input_slider/) on the Home Assistant front end to control the servos.